 In 2018, spend on digital out of home (DOOH) advertising overtook traditional out of home advertising.
 But with digital screens everywhere, advertisers are now looking for new ways to connect with customers.

 Almost every prediction points to interactive and experiential advertising as a key trend in DOOH.
 Given the dramatic effect interactivity has had in other channels (such as mobile and TV advertising), it would be expected that the impact of interactive digital signage would also be positive.

 There are very few studies, however, that analyse the impact of interactive versus static digital signage.
 Since interactive digital signage typically involves additional hardware, software or creative development costs, this is an important piece of information.

-Powered by Ultraleap’s hand tracking and mid-air haptics we conducted a large-scale piece of research at a top-tier, 14-screen multiplex cinema in downtown Los Angeles.
+Powered by Ultraleap’s touchless technologies (hand tracking and mid-air haptics), we conducted a large-scale piece of research at a top-tier, 14-screen multiplex cinema in downtown Los Angeles.
 The study explored visitors’ reactions to interactive compared to static digital movie posters advertising the releases Pokémon: Detective Pikachu, Shazam! and The Curse of La Llorona.